Indy801/Galaxy-Boutique/README.md

 React is served using the "react-rails" gem.

 ## Descriptions
-This is an eCommerce website built on react (front-end) and rails (back-end) that simulate the selling of video games online.
+This is an eCommerce website built on react (front-end) and rails (back-end) that simulate the selling of video games (or other physical products) online.

 It contains the following functionalities: